-Some perennials out there especially benefit from pruning in January.
+Some perennials out there especially benefit from pruning in January and February.
 When you remove their dead and weakened foliage, they begin to produce fresh and vibrant spring growth with great vigor.

-Pruning these plants in January also allows you to control their shape and size which keeps them from looking wild and unkept.
+Pruning these plants in January and February also allows you to control their shape and size which keeps them from looking wild and unkept.

 Keep in mind, however, that you must only prune perennials that are dormant and can handle winter pruning.
 Avoid pruning early bloomers like bleeding hearts or peonies.